How A University Pivoted to Virtual Instruction and Learning As the COVID-19 Crisis Escalated

 Lab research was curtailed by the crisis, but not entirely paused.

-Students and faculty have also continued investigations via secure links to campus tools and databases.
+Other students and faculty continued research via secure links to campus tools and databases.

-"Most of my doctoral students are still remotely accessing high-performance Linux desktops housed in my lab in the ABS Building via a secure application," says robotics lab director Englot, who has continued his own research from a distance, as well.
+"Most of my doctoral students were still remotely accessing high-performance Linux desktops housed in my lab in the ABS Building via a secure application," said robotics lab director Englot, who also continued his own research from home.
 "Much of our research can continue to make progress, using simulation tools and previously gathered data, for the time being."

 Student design teams, adapting on the fly